lxjv/concorde/src/pages/about.md

 ---
 title: About
+subtitle: Things about Laker and this site
 ---

 Hi!
 I'm Laker.
 I don't like talking about myself.
 This is going to be fun.

-I'm a student living in England, planning to go into music after 6th form.
+I'm a student living in England.
 I've been creative my entire life, but started writing about 3 years ago.

 I'm also learning how to program, and if any of it actually works I'll put it up on [GitHub](/git).